Trigeminal ganglion

-A trigeminal ganglion (also known as: Gasserian ganglion, semilunar ganglion, or Gasser's ganglion) is the sensory ganglion of each trigeminal nerve (CN V).
+The trigeminal ganglion (also known as: Gasserian ganglion, semilunar ganglion, or Gasser's ganglion) is the sensory ganglion of each trigeminal nerve (CN V).
 The trigeminal ganglion is located within the trigeminal cave (Meckel's cave), a cavity formed by dura mater.

 Anatomy

 The trigeminal ganglion contains cell bodies of the pseudo-unipolar sensory neurons of the trigeminal nerve which extend their axons both distally/peripherally into the three divisions of the trigeminal nerve on the one end, and proximally/centrally to the brainstem on the other end; the trigeminal root extends from the trigeminal ganglion to the ventrolateral aspect of the pons.

 The trigeminal ganglion is situated within the trigeminal cave (or Meckel's cave), a cerebrospinal fluid-filled cavity formed by a double layer of dura mater overlying the trigeminal impression near the apex of the petrous part of the temporal bone.

 Structure

 The trigeminal ganglion is somewhat crescent-shaped, with its convexity directed anterolaterally.
 From its convex border arise the ophthalmic nerve (V1), maxillary nerve (V2), and mandibular nerve (V3).

 The ganglion receives, on its medial side, filaments from the carotid plexus of the sympathetic.
 It issues minute branches to the tentorium cerebelli, and the dura mater in the middle cranial fossa.